-The assets held for index-linked and unit-linked contracts amount to € 13,658 million (2019: € 13,373 million) and include investments under unit-linked policies and separate investment deposits for corporate pension contracts.
+The assets held for index-linked and unit-linked contracts amount to € 14,283 million (2020: € 13,658 million) and include investments under unit-linked policies and separate investment deposits for corporate pension contracts.

-The main differences of \in 100 million (2019: \in 108 million) between the IFRS valuation and the Solvency II valuation is caused by the revaluation of the assets related to the saving mortgages for the part that is reported as unit-linked.
-The value of the assets is calculated as the present value of the cash flows of the assets during this fixed interest period using the swap curve increased with a spread related to the remaining risk (dependent on the counterparty and underlying collateral) in the asset for discounting.
+The main differences of € 79 million (2020: € 100 million) between the IFRS valuation and the Solvency II valuation is caused by the revaluation of the assets related to the saving mortgages for the part that is reported as unit-linked.
+Under Solvency II both valuation and classification of the private loans linked to saving mortgages are adjusted as per year end 2021.
+For a further explanation we refer to section D. General.